comp-machine-learning-fall2022/portfolio-JuliaYu2002/mse_kfold/README.md

 The memory used by both my cold coded function and the Sklearn one come up as 0 MiB as shown by `%memit`, which really means that the both of them use under $2^{20}$ bytes.

 By virtue of my cold coded function running in slightly less time, it seems to be the better option.
-Though it might be interesting to note that when using `%%time`, the amount of time used by the CPU is higher when using the cold coded one at 31.2 ms, while the Sklearn inplementation uses 15.6 ms. So the differences are small but with some computational differences.
+Though it might be interesting to note that when using `%%time`, the amount of time used by the CPU is higher when using the cold coded one at 31.2 ms, while the Sklearn implementation uses 15.6 ms. So the differences are small but with some computational differences.

 <!-- ## The Sklearn [Train Test Split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html)